 Prerequisites: Dogs 6+ month old

 This class is for dogs at least 6 months of age.
 The class will focus on establishing basic behaviors and good training habits for a lifetime of learning, utilizing the separation of the 3Ds (Distraction, Duration and Distance) for learning clarity with a strong emphasis on the “Timing of the Mark” and how treats are used within established science for maximum efficacy.
-This is an excellent class to continue your leadership skill development.
+This is an excellent class to begin your leadership skill development.

 S.T.A.R. graduates will find that this class builds upon their excellent skills and yet challenging and informative.